 Use of Police to Repress Protesters

-Reports indicate that President Moïse has attempted to directly and improperly control Haitian National Police units.
+Reports indicate that President Moïse has attempted to directly and improperly control Haitian National Police (HNP) units.
 Human rights groups have criticized the widespread deployment of Palace Security Units, which are supposed to be restricted to the Palace grounds and the President’s vicinity.
-In the days preceding the October 17, 2018 protests, reports indicate that President Moïse personally visited HNP police stations around Port-au-Prince without top leadership present to hand out envelopes with cash to officers, encouraging them to take action to quell the protests.
-Human rights groups and media claim that these visits were an effort to buy the police officers’ personal loyalty to the President.
+In the days preceding the October 17, 2018 protests, reports indicate that President Moïse personally visited HNP stations around Port-au-Prince without top leadership present to hand out envelopes with cash to officers, encouraging them to take action to quell the protests.
 Meanwhile, UN investigations found the police responsible for 57 human rights violations during the October protests, including three summary executions and 47 cases of excessive use of force.
 In the subsequent November 2018 protests, the UN recorded another six deaths and 21 injuries at the hands of police.
-During the February 2019 protests, police shot 10 protesters in Mirebalais when chaos broke out following a motor vehicle accident that killed a girl.

-Human rights groups fear that the government’s increasingly-rapid revival of the notoriously brutal Force Armee d’Haïti (Fad’H), which was disbanded in 1995 after a long history of involvement in coups, violent repression, and drug trafficking, is intended to provide the President with another tool to limit political dissent.
-President Moïse reinstated the Fad’H in November 2017, and appointed a High Command in March 2018, all majors or colonels in the former Fad’H. On January 19, 2019, the army opened its training center, and in April it graduated its first class of 250 soldiers.
+Human rights groups fear that the government’s increasingly-rapid revival of the notoriously brutal Force Armee d’Haïti (FADH), which was disbanded in 1995 after a long history of involvement in coups, violent repression, and drug trafficking, is intended to provide the President with another tool to limit political dissent.
+President Moïse formally accounced the re-establishment of the FADH in November 2017, and appointed a High Command in March 2018, all majors or colonels in the former FADH.
+In January, 2019, the army opened its training center, and in April it graduated its first class of 250 soldiers.

 Violent Evictions in Pèlerin 5